endeavouros-team/EndeavourOS-Development/README.md

 The EndeavourOS installer setup differs from most other distros using Calamares in one major way: it uses an online installer setup.
 Instead of relying on an ISO image, it installs the system fresh from scratch directly from the internet.

-Install happens in stages:
+The installation happens in stages:

 **Offline Install:**

-* The same system image used to load the ISO live-environment Desktop will be copied to the target.
+* The same system image used to load the ISO live-environment desktop will be copied to the target.

 * Packages that are only needed for the live session and installation process are removed from the target.

 * After installation is finished, the system detects the hardware used and removes any unnecessary drivers and virtual machine packages.

-The offline install uses the same squashfs image from the live session of the ISO to copy the system to your HD.
+The offline install uses the same squashfs image from the live session of the ISO to copy the system to your drive.
 Unneeded applications are then removed, and user and boot configurations are set up after Calamares partitions the disk.

 This method does not require an internet connection.